eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

   ]
 }
 ```

-If you have the two configuration files configured as above and invoke the MAC1 macro from `source_code`, the folder `ASMMAC/` in the current workspace is searched for a file with the exact name "MAC1".
-If that search is unsuccessful the folder `C:/SYS.ASMMAC` is searched.
-If that search is unsuccessful an error displays that the macro does not exist.
+When you have both `proc_grps.json` and `pgm_conf.json` configured as above and you invoke the MAC1 macro from the `source_code`, the folder `ASMMAC/` in the current workspace is searched for a file with the name "MAC1".
+If "MAC1" file isn't found, the folder `C:/SYS.ASMMAC` is searched.
+If even this search is unsuccessful, an error saying that the macro does not exist is displayed.

 The program name in `pgm_conf.json` can be wildcarded, as in the following example: